LibreWeb/Documentation/content/faq/_index.md

 ## Is LibreWeb Free?

-Yes, [libreWeb Browser](https://gitlab.melroy.org/libreweb/browser) is 100% open-source and free software, licensed under the [MIT license]().
+Yes, [libreWeb Browser](https://gitlab.melroy.org/libreweb/browser) is fully open-source and is 100% free software, licensed under the [MIT license](https://gitlab.melroy.org/libreweb/browser/-/blob/master/LICENSE).
+No costs, no ads, no tracking, no telemetry, no in-app purchases.

 Also LibreWeb Browser is fully decentralized, allowing you to store your content across the network, without any hosting costs.
 And no censorship.
 LibreWeb uses [IPFS](https://ipfs.io/) for decentralized content fetching and storage.